 No phone calls, please.

-American Progress operates two separate nonprofit organizations to maximize our progressive agenda: the Center for American Progress and the Center for American Progress Action Fund.
-This job posting refers collectively to the two organizations under the name “American Progress.”
+American Progress operates two separate nonprofit organizations to maximize the progressive agenda: the Center for American Progress and the Center for American Progress Action Fund.
+These job postings refers collectively to the two organizations under the name “American Progress.”
 The Center for American Progress is a nonpartisan 501(c)(3) tax-exempt research and educational institute.
 It undertakes research, public education, and a limited amount of lobbying.
 The Center for American Progress Action Fund is a nonpartisan 501(c)(4) tax-exempt organization dedicated to achieving progress through action.
-It works to transform progressive ideas into policy through rapid response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
+It works to transform progressive ideas into policy through rapid-response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
 The organizations share office space and employees.

 For more information on the Center for American Progress, please go to www.americanprogress.org.
 For more information on the Center for American Progress Action Fund, please go to www.americanprogressaction.org.